-There is the longstanding belief by some that if you take creatine, you will inevitably be left swollen with water weight and keeling over in pain mid-workout from cramps.
+There is a longstanding belief by some that if you take creatine, you will inevitably be left swollen with water weight and keeling over in pain mid-workout from cramps.

 However, multiple studies have shown that creatine, taken at a normal dosage, does not result in such side effects.

-Another study found that athletes exercising in the heat resulted in no adverse effects from creatine supplementation at recommended dosages and no evidence to support the notion that creatine supplementation hinders the body's ability to dissipate heat, or that it negatively affects the body's fluid balance.
+Another study found that athletes exercising in the heat exhibited no adverse effects from creatine supplementation at recommended dosages and no evidence to support the notion that creatine supplementation hinders your body's ability to dissipate heat or that it negatively affects your body's fluid balance.

 So where does this creatine bloating and cramping “myth” come from?